 Breathing Through Counseling & Wellness Services currently contracts with the

 Health Plan of San Joaquin (HPSJ): Health Plan of San Joaquin is not-for-profit, managed care plan serving the Medi-Cal beneficiaries.
 As a HPSJ provider, Breathing Through Counseling & Wellness Services is able to verify eligibility.
 Please be able to provide your or your child’s HPSJ ID; this will assist us in verifying eligibility.

 HMC HealthWorks: HMC HealthWorks is the designated mental health provider for UFCW Trust.
 UFCW Trust is one of the primary insurance carriers for local grocers including Safeway.
 Prior to scheduling an appointment please call HMC HealthWorks to verify that you or your child is eligible for services, your co-pay, and deductible, if any.

-Payment is due at the time of service, at the beginning of the session, in the form of cash, check, or credit card.
+Payment is due at the time of service, at the beginning of the session, in the form of cash or check.
 Receipts provided upon request.

 Out of Network Benefits:

 It may be helpful for you to find out if you have out of network benefits.
 Depending on your current health insurance provider or employee benefit plan, it may be possible to seek full or partial reimbursement for the cost of the session(s).